Login | Register

 What about the people?

-About 1.1 million overall (1.3 million, depending on who you ask), with only 50,000 in Tobago.
+About 1.3 million overall (nearly 1.4 according to the Central Statistical Office’s Population, Social and Vital Statistics Division in 2016), with only 50,000 in Tobago.
 The language is English.
-In Trinidad, the population is very mixed, descended mainly from Africa and India – each about 40% of the population – but also from Europe, the Mediterranean and the Middle East, even China, and a few from the original Amerindian settlers.
+In Trinidad, the population is very mixed, descended mainly from Africa and India – each just under 40% of the population – but also from Europe, the Mediterranean and the Middle East, even China, and a few from the First Peoples, the islands’ original settlers.
 There are some wonderful ethnic mixtures; over 20% of the population identifies as being of mixed ethnicity.

 Is Trinidad and Tobago very different from other Caribbean islands?